 Patrick D. Maines

-Patrick D. Maines has been President of The Media Institute in Arlington, Va., since 1984.
-Mr. Maines has designed and directed all of the Institute’s program activities, and has formulated the Institute’s policy positions on a wide array of issues.
-Prior to joining The Media Institute, Mr. Maines had careers in corporate public affairs and publishing in New York City.
+Patrick D. Maines is President Emeritus of The Media Institute in Arlington, Va.
+He served as President and CEO from 1983 to 2017.
+In that capacity, Mr. Maines had designed and directed all of the Institute’s program activities and had formulated the Institute’s policy positions on a wide array of issues.
+Prior to joining The Media Institute, Mr. Maines pursued careers in corporate public affairs and publishing in New York City.

 Areas of Expertise